Alabama State 2022

 3) I am not a big fan of speed.
 You are more than welcome to go as fast as you want, but if it is not on my flow, then it was not stated, so speed at your own risk.
 Let me say that to the back of the room - SPEED AT YOUR OWN RISK!
 If you have a need for speed, at the very least slow down on the tag lines as well as when you first begin your speech so that my ears can adjust to your vocal quality and tone.

-5) Realizing that many debaters have decided to rely on the Wiki, an email chain, and other platforms to exchange the written word, in a debate round you use your verbal and non-verbal skills to convince me as your judge why you win the round.
-I rarely call for evidence and I do not ask to be on any email chain.
+5) Realizing that many debaters have decided to rely on the Wiki, an email chain, or other platforms to exchange the written word, in a debate round you use your verbal and non-verbal skills to convince me as your judge why you win the round.
+I rarely call for evidence and I do not ask to be on any email chain nor will I accept an invitation to do so.

 Name: Grace Scott